Yellowbeard: Plot

 Meanwhile, Clement questions Betty aboard his frigate while trying to intercept Yellowbeard.
 By happenstance, the Lady Ediths new course brings the ships together.
 To preserve the secrecy of his mission, Clement raises the French flag and is mystified when the Edith engages them despite being outgunned and outmanned.
 He feigns battle and withdraws.

 The Lady Edith arrives at an island which matches the map.
 Yellowbeard covertly swims to shore while Dan and the others accompany foraging parties.
 However, El Nebuloso has a fortress on the island and Dan is captured.
 Lambourne and Gilpin find Yellowbeard and attack the fortress to rescue Dan.
 They meet no resistance, per Nebuloso's ruse to capture their leader and learn the treasure's location.
 However, his men are either killed by Yellowbeard or paralyzed by Gilpin's botanical extract.
 Nebuloso holds Dan hostage but Yellowbeard reveals himself and a terrified Nebuloso fatally falls into an acid pool.

 Moon and his men arrive and a sword fight ensues.
 Yellowbeard withdraws to search for the treasure.
 Moon outfights Dan and backs him to the acid pool, but Nebuloso's daughter Triola, who had instantly fallen in love with Dan, knocks Moon into the acid.
 Meanwhile, Clement arrives on the island and Betty tries to guide his marines from her recollections of the map.

 Dan finds Yellowbeard retracing his steps.
 Losing his place, Yellowbeard slices off Dan's hair to check the map and they soon unearth the treasure.
 Yellowbeard embraces Dan and inadvertently impales himself on Dan's dagger; approving of patricidal betrayal, Yellowbeard acknowledges Dan as his son before collapsing.
 Clement arrives and congratulates Dan for killing Yellowbeard while claiming the treasure for the queen.
 Triola immediately attaches herself to Clement.

 Back at sea, Clement considers keeping the treasure and settling in the Americas.
 However, Dan, Yellowbeard, Lambourne, Gilpin and Betty seize the ship and hoist the Jolly Roger.

 Cast

 Yellowbeard was the final film of Feldman, Milligan, and Bull.
-The film was released before Milligan and Bull's retirement and death in 1984 and 2002, respectively, whereas Feldman died in December 1982, six months before the release, and was thus dedicated to his memory.
+The film was released before Milligan and Bull's retirement and death in 2002 and 1984, respectively, whereas Feldman died in December 1982, six months before the release, and was thus dedicated to his memory.